RSS

 Why Afront?

-My nickname “Afront” goes back to my Quake III Arena days, when I loitered on irc and fragged on Barrysworld for my clan Lost Souls Rising.
+My nickname Afront goes back to my Quake III Arena days, when I loitered on irc and fragged on Barrysworld with my clan Lost Souls Rising (RIP).
 Back then I was known as The Affront (Iain M. Banks fans will appreciate the name), but seem to have lost some letters along the way.
-My avatar is now merely a front for my mischievous machinations and attempts at pan-sentience.
-Also for those asking, my avatar is indeed a lobster: an Ibacus peronii.
-I chose it mostly after reading the short-story Lobsters by Charlie Stross, a strange tale about an uploaded brain-scan of a lobster looking to escape from humanity’s interference.
-The Pansentient League originally featured in the sci-fi wargame StarForce Alpha Centauri, which also starred The Human League.
+What you see is now merely a front for my mischievous machinations and attempts at pan-sentience.
+For those asking, my avatar is indeed a lobster: an Ibacus peronii.
+I chose it mostly after reading the Charlie Stross short-story Lobsters, a strange tale about an uploaded brain-scan of a lobster looking to escape from humanity’s interference.

 .